 - Hand whisk together flours, baking soda, baking powder, salt, cardamom, cinnamon, and rosemary in a medium bowl.
 Set aside.

-- Using a stand mixer with paddle attachment or large bowl and a hand mixer beat the butter and dark brown sugar until light, pale, and fluffy.
-Medium speed about 4-5 minutes.
+- Using a stand mixer with paddle attachment or large bowl and a hand mixer beat the butter and dark brown sugar until a paste is formed.
+Medium speed about 1-3 minutes.
 Scrape sides and bottom of bowl as needed.

 - Add egg, yolk, vanilla, and bourbon to creamed butter and sugar.
 Mix until incorporated.